CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 to find a solution.
 In fact, there are few potential points of failure.
 How often does your implementation succeed?
 How does this depend on the size of $N$?

-Further to this point, now that you have an implementation of Shor's algorithm, let's stress test it.
-Apply the algorithm to factor a sequence of increasingly large $N$.
+Further to this point, now that you have an implementation, let's stress test it.
+Use Shor's algorithm to factor a sequence of increasingly large $N$.
 How large of a number can you reliably factor with your computer?
 As you are increasing $N$, take the opportunity to perform an analysis of: